Timcees/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script that creates a file named
+a script that writes into the file